Welcome to Cromarty Boat Club

-During the summer you will see club members boats on moorings in the bay, and often sailing! -- during the winter many members will be in the secure boat compound adjacent to the harbour or the workshop.
+During the summer you will see club members' boats on moorings in the bay, and often sailing! -- during the winter many members will be working in the secure boat compound adjacent to the harbour or in the workshop.

 We lift in and lift out with a hired crane each season.
-The club HQ in the watchtower has recently upgraded toilets, showers and washing machine.
+The club HQ in the watchtower has toilets, showers and washing machine.

-If you are visiting by sea -- and be aware of the strong tidal flow into and out of the harbour during spring tides, especially with a strong westerly wind -- use of this excellent clubhouse facility is made available for boat crews with the key available from the Cromarty Harbour Master [0775 1244065/01381 600493].
+If you are visiting by sea -- and be aware of the strong tidal flow into and out of the harbour during spring tides, especially with a strong westerly wind -- this excellent clubhouse facility is available to boat crews; please see "Visiting Boats Welcome" page for contact details.

 Please note VHF Ch37/16 is not continually manned.